 The functional format takes a different approach.
 Rather than focusing on your employment history, the functional resume format emphasizes your actual marketable skills.
 Its entire objective is to showcase the abilities that you have that would make you a great candidate for the job you’re seeking.
 It de-emphasizes work experience, choosing actual skills over prior jobs.

-Where the reverse chronological format begins with a recitation of your various jobs, the functional resume instead begins with the skills you bring to the table.
+Where the reverse chronological format begins with a recitation of your various jobs, the functional resume template instead begins with the skills you bring to the table.
 It places those skills front and center, listing them right at the beginning of the resume – along with specific relevant achievements that further demonstrate your suitability for the job.

 Of course, your prior employment does get a mention, but only in an abbreviated form that includes the names of the companies you worked for, your position at those firms, where they were located, and the dates of your employment.
 After that section, you include another brief section listing your educational accomplishments, in reverse chronological order.

-As you can probably tell from the structure described above, the functional resume is designed to shine a white-hot spotlight on your qualifications for the job in stark terms that emphasize your actual, demonstrable skills.
+As you can probably tell from the structure described above, the functional resume template is designed to shine a white-hot spotlight on your qualifications for the job in stark terms that emphasize your actual, demonstrable skills.

 It gives only scant lip service to how you developed those skills or where you’ve used them in the past.
 It instead places those skills front and center, enabling the recruiter to quickly assess your ability to do the job.